Emergency-Response-Demo/erdemo.io/install.md

 ## 5.1.
 OCP4 from RHPDS

-The _Red Hat Partner Demo System_ (RHPDS) provides a wide variety of cloud-based labs and demos showcasing Red Hat software.
+The _Red Hat Product Demo System_ (RHPDS) provides a wide variety of cloud-based labs and demos showcasing Red Hat software.
 One of the offerings from RHPDS is a cloud-based OCP 4 environment that meets all of the minimum requirements to support an installation of the Emergency Response application.
 The default shutdown and lifetime durations of this environment are as follows:

 * **Runtime:**  10 hours;